You are here

 On the inside

 The latest 5-Series is impeccable inside.
 The dashboard is sharp and clear, made superbly unfussy by the iDrive controller.
 There’s masses of space here, too, and adjustment on the driver and front passenger seats is excellent.
 Kit is generous across the range with climate control, cruise control and the widescreen monitor atop the dash all standard.
-It was only a generation ago that all this was 7-Series stuff.
+The facelift brought with it even more high-tech gadgetry.

 Crucially, that boot is a behemoth at 560 litres with the seats up, expanding to a seriously impressive 1,670 when they’re down.
 For a car that copes with the hindrance of rear-wheel drive, that’s very good indeed.